-Apple is reportedly working on a new 10.2-inch iPad and it looks like the new tablet could arrive in 2019.
-There are some great reasons to think about waiting for its release and there are also some reasons why you might want to skip it and go with another device.
+Apple is reportedly working on a new 10.2-inch iPad and it looks like it could arrive in 2019.
+There are some great reasons to think about waiting for the 10.2-inch iPad’s release and there are also some reasons why you might want to skip it and go with another device.

 If you’re searching for a new tablet this month, you’ve got a lot of options to wade through.
 If you’re interested in buying an iPad, you’ll want to take a look at Apple’s iPad Pro, the iPad mini 5, the iPad Air 3, and the 9.7-inch iPad.

 If you aren’t married to the iPad, you might want to look at alternatives like the new Samsung Galaxy Tab S6, Samsung Galaxy Tab S5e, Galaxy Tab S4, Galaxy Tab A 10.5, Microsoft Surface Go, or Microsoft Surface Pro 6.